Services to the Campus Community

 Items turned into public safety as lost, found or abandoned are inventoried and held until claimed for by the rightful owner.
 Items received by the department are held for a period of 90 days.
 Afterwards, unclaimed items are sold at a public auction.

-For your convenience, when requesting keys from the Locksmith, the link for the Lock/Key Requisition form is Key Request Form (Remember, all forms must be authorized by your Department Head)
+For your convenience, when requesting keys from the Locksmith, the link for the Lock/Key Requisition form is Access Request Form (Remember, all forms must be authorized by your Department Head)

 Escorts are provided by public safety officers for all members of the campus community and may be performed by one of several different methods such as by foot patrol, vehicle patrol or by members of the bicycle patrol.